kossiitkgp/KOSS-Selection-Tasks/Teaching/Miscellaneous/capture_the_flag.md

 8. Describe some of the common tools and techniques that participants may use in CTF competitions
 9. Strategies for success in CTF competitions

+Please create a presentation, either using PPT or preferably a tool such as [RevealJS](https://revealjs.com/).
+The interviewee needs to keep in mind that the crowd he will be presenting to, will have mixed people of different knowledge levels, so it is advised that to keep the content balanced for all.
+Keep it short, to less than 20 slides or so, and you could include images, screenshots from commands run, and short snippets of code, to keep the audience interested.

 ## Relevant Material: